h8d13/Vase/README.md

 ### From the official [ISO](https://archlinux.org/download/) or our builds [here](https://github.com/h8d13/Vase/releases)

 > By default you are already root in the ISO env.

-**This also works from an existing ArchLinux based installation.** where you can skip ISOs (mirrors only).

 > ![TIP]
 > In our ISO builds: One arrow UP does what is bellow one go.
 Only requirement is internet access.